A New China Narrative for Australia

 The idea emerged following feedback from the China Matters Explores policy brief, ‘Is there a problem with Australia’s China narrative?‘ which China Matters CEO and Founding Director Linda Jakobson co-authored with China Matters board director, Professor Stephen FitzGerald.
 Rather than find fault and point out current failings, they felt it more prudent to explore what a new China narrative might look like.

-China Matters is still continuing the consultative process and seeks to initiate a public debate on the contents of the Narrative.
+China Matters underwent a consultative process and initiated a public debate on the contents of the Narrative.

-This feedback will be published online at our website: chinamatters.org.au/newchinanarrative
+This feedback has been published online at our website: chinamatters.org.au/newchinanarrative

-As of 1 May the contributors will review what was said at the launch of ‘Australia’s new China narrative’, as well as the suggestions sent by email.
+After 1 May the contributors reviewed what was said at the launch of ‘A New China Narrative for Australia’, as well as the suggestions sent by email.